 When you reach intermediate level French (B1 or B2 in the Common European Framework of Reference), it means that you already have the ability to use French in communicating your ideas and you can understand the language with some ease.

 Did you see yourself in the scenarios described above?
 Now let’s move on to the common problems faced by intermediate level learners like you.
-Then we will try to address each as we go along
+Then we will try to address each common intermediate French issues as we go along.

 Sure there are a lot of materials available for learning French but as a lot of intermediate level French learners could attest, many of those resources are for too easy while some are too difficult.